 Once you’ve shoved all the appointments off the calendar it’s time to get comfortable.
 Get into your favourite comfy clothes.
 Then take all the blankets and pillows you can find and heap them on your bed or sofa, making it the softest and most cosy PMS-Cave.

 Next, equip yourself with your Ruby Cup.
 It’s your best friend if you want to have a nice relaxing long day in bed.
-One of the great perks of wearing a Ruby Cup is that you don’t even feel it – because let’s be honest, there’s nothing more annoying than being reminded of your period by a displaced, damp, disposable pad every time you shift position.
+One of the great perks of wearing a menstrual cup is that you don’t even feel it – because let’s be honest, there’s nothing more annoying than being reminded of your period by a displaced, damp, disposable pad every time you shift position.

 Also, Ruby Cup can hold a lot more liquid (to be precise, 3 x of what a super tampon can hold), so you don’t have to get up every hour to change it and, when inserted correctly, there’s no leaking on the freshly made sheets in your PMS-Cave.